Our Diagnostic Services – All Constellations Possible

 ACMG Genes

-This additional screening of the ACMG genes allows the detection of relevant pathogenic variants outside the phenotype in a defined group of genes with therapeutic relevance.1 In all ExomeXtra®-services, this option is free of charge for the index patient.
+This additional analysis of the ACMG genes1 allows the detection of relevant pathogenic variants outside the phenotype in a defined group of genes with therapeutic relevance.
+In all ExomeXtra®-services, this option is free of charge for the index patient.
 For ExomeFocus®, it is available at an additional charge.
 If selected, we issue a separate report for each person indicating our findings within the ACMG genes.

 Trio ExomeXtra® is the test that offers the highest chances of identifying the genetic cause of disease.
 In cases where the treating physician starts with a singleton exome and later wants to expand to Trio ExomeXtra®, this is offered at a reduced price.